Demonstrandum/scruff/docs/linter.md

 permissible violations.

-To omit a lint rule entirely, add it to the "ignore" list via the [`lint.ignore`](settings.md#lint_ignore) setting, either on the command-line or in your `pyproject.toml` or `ruff.toml` file.
+To omit a lint rule entirely, add it to the "ignore" list via the [`lint.ignore`](settings.md#lint_ignore) setting, either on the command-line or in your `pyproject.toml` or `scruff.toml` file.

 To suppress a violation inline, Ruff uses a `noqa` system similar to [Flake8](https://flake8.pycqa.org/en/3.1.1/user/ignoring-errors.html).
 To ignore an individual violation, add `# noqa: {code}` to the end of the line, like so: